BenLand100/oscdeeppy/README.md

 [Bayer Filter](https://en.wikipedia.org/wiki/Bayer_filter).
 The processing is intended to combine multiple long exposure images for the purpose of extracting an image of faint [Deep-sky Objects](https://en.wikipedia.org/wiki/Deep-sky_object) from light polluted raw data.
 This is all done internally in 32bit floating point.

+See Example.ipynb for usage, and stay tuned as this evolves into a proper Python package.
+For now, a stab at a requirements.txt file exists.

-This process combines:
+## This process combines:
 * "Light" images, taken as long exposures of the intended target.
 * "Dark" images, nominally under the same settings and conditions as the "Light" images, but possibly just intermediate exposure lengths to be rescaled.